Educational resource only — not medical advice. Always consult your healthcare provider before making changes to your diet or exercise routine.

 The Case for Movement

-Being physically unfit carries a greater mortality risk than any traditional cardiac risk factor — including smoking, diabetes, and coronary artery disease.
-Mandsager et al. (2018), studying 122,007 patients, found that elite fitness was associated with an 80% reduction in mortality risk compared to the least fit, with no observed upper limit of benefit.
+Being physically unfit carries a greater mortality risk than smoking, diabetes, or coronary artery disease.
+Mandsager et al. (2018), studying 122,007 patients, found that elite fitness was associated with an 80% reduction in mortality risk compared to the least fit — with no observed upper limit of benefit.

-Harridge & Lazarus (2017) argue that much of what we attribute to “aging” is actually deconditioning.
-In one striking example, just three weeks of bedrest produced physiological decline comparable to 40 years of aging — but the effects were reversible with training.
+Much of what we call “normal aging” is actually deconditioning.
+In one striking example, three weeks of bedrest produced physiological decline comparable to 40 years of aging — but the effects were reversible with training.

 Mandsager et al. (2018)